IBM/loopback-in-five/README.md

 Express.js made it easy to roll up a REST API in Node.js, and it's become the de-facto library for standing up a backend.
 [Strongloop](https://strongloop.com) took that and made it even easier to create your APIs.

 Strongloop created LoopBack, a tool that allows you to generate a Node.js API that's architected like Express.js, and adheres to the OpenAPI spec.
-You can have a production-ready web API online and ready to go within 10 quick minutes, and it's flexible and scalable to any needs you might have as it grows.
+You can have a production-ready web API online with [Cloud Foundry](https://www.cloudfoundry.org/) and ready to go within 10 quick minutes, and it's flexible and scalable to any needs you might have as it grows.

 You can learn how to do this in two short videos.
 Here's the first video, where you'll create the API:

 [![Create an API in 5 minutes](https://img.youtube.com/vi/Bm6u1f2PUag/0.jpg)](https://www.youtube.com/watch?v=Bm6u1f2PUag)

-And here's the second video, where you'll deploy it to Bluemix:
+And here's the second video, where you'll deploy it to Cloud Foundry on Bluemix:

 [![Deploy your API in 5 more minutes](https://img.youtube.com/vi/df7WqzfRNZk/0.jpg)](https://www.youtube.com/watch?v=df7WqzfRNZk)